max888/portfolio_ang_app/README.md

-#This is my flavour template for the abgular seed project (with LESS etc added)
+#This is my flavour template for the angular seed project (with LESS etc added);

+It is an angular node project that uses Gulp to build and serve the files on node server.

+It also has livereload that watches for changes in the less files and auto updates the browser.

 Node commands:

-*First instal gulp*
+*First install gulp*
 npm install --global gulp
 npm install --save-dev gulp

-*theb =n Connect for live server reloads* npm install --save-dev gulp-connect
+*the Connect for live server reloads* npm install --save-dev gulp-connect

+*and LESS with gulp*
+npm install --save-dev gulp-less

+Command to run gulp:
+gulp

 Links Tutes etc:
 https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md